 In short, the efficient market hypothesis conveys the slogan- “TRUST MARKET PRICES”.

-There are three different form of efficient market hypothesis which challenges the different strategies in the stock market investing:
+There are three different forms of efficient market hypothesis which challenges the different strategies in stock market investing:

 1. Weak form EMH:

 The weak form of EMH suggests that the current price of a stock fully incorporates information contained in the ‘price history‘ of stocks.
 Therefore, one cannot take profit by using something that ‘everybody else knows’ and hence cannot beat the market by analyzing past prices.

 The weak form EMH directly challenges the technical analysts whose trades are based on past price movements and chart trends.

 QUICK READ: Fundamental vs Technical Analysis of Stocks

 The semi-strong form EMH advocates that the current stock price fully incorporates all the publicly available pieces of information.

 All the information like past price movements, financial statements (balance sheet, income statement, annual sheets etc), corporate announcements (like earnings, dividends, bonus etc), economic factors ((inflation, employment etc) are already reflected in the share price.
 The stock prices get adjusted with the publicly available data and hence, you cannot take advantage by reading what everyone already knows.